opendocsg/slw-judgments-backfill/2014_SGHC_102/report.md

 to the Defendant for it to disprove on the balance of probabilities. [note: 87] It is unnecessary for the Plaintiff to prove the specific cause of the defect within the Propulsion Units, _ie_ , to pinpoint the

-specific part or component within the Propulsion Units which is defective. [note: 88] In support of these propositions, the Plaintiff cites _Anti-Corrosion Pte Ltd v Berger Paints Singapore Pte Ltd_ [2012] 1 SLR 427 (“ _Anti-Corrosion_ ”).
+specific part or component within the Propulsion Units which is defective. [note: 88] In support of these propositions, the Plaintiff cites _Anti-Corrosion Pte Ltd v Berger Paints Singapore Pte Ltd_ <span class="citation">[2012] 1 SLR 427</span> (“ _Anti-Corrosion_ ”).

 65     The Defendant contends that the Plaintiff failed to raise a _prima facie_ case that the Propulsion